DevExpress-Examples/reporting-blazor-email-report/README.md

 ### Email Service

 > [!IMPORTANT]
 > This example specifies credentials for SMTP server authentication.
 In production projects, you should always use [secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows) to store sensitive information.
-Remember, always follow security best-practices to protecdt the integrity of your app.
+Remember, always follow security best-practices to protect the integrity of your app.

-Clicking the **Send** button in the **Send Email** window triggers the server-side [`EmailService.SendEmailAsync`](BlazorReportViewer/Services/EmailService.cs) method.
+Clicking the **Send** button in the **Send Email** window triggers the server-side [`EmailService.SendEmailAsync`](BlazorReportViewer/Services/EmailService.cs#L64) method.
 This method exports a report (to the specified format) and emails the generated report based upon specified settings.

 [`MailKitEmailService`](BlazorReportViewer/Services/EmailService.cs) uses the [MailKit ](https://mimekit.net/docs/html/Introduction.htm) library.
 You can configure the `SendEmailAsync` method to connect to your SMTP server of choice.